mutisyag/ozone/doc/workflow.md

 Submission found in _Submitted_ and  _Processing_ states can enter the _Finalized_ state.

+From _Finalized_, the state of the version can only change to _Recalled_, through specific action of the _Party_.
+Any other state change is not permitted.

 ### Actions by role

 Reporters can only view the submission, but are allowed to create a new one in case revisioning the data is necessary.

 The secretariat can invalidate a valid submission.

-Since this is a final state, any further state change is not permitted.

-TODO: _Recalled_?